Smallville season 8: Characters

-Brian Wayne Peterson and Todd Slavkin introduced more DC Comics characters into Smallville this season.
+Peterson and Todd Slavkin introduced more DC Comics characters into Smallville this season.
 Among those appearing were Plastique and Maxima, the latter coming to Smallville to try to mate with Clark.
-This version of Maxima had the ability to make herself irresistible to men, including Clark, whom she set her sights on; actress Charlotte Sullivan was cast as Maxima.
+This version of Maxima had the ability to make herself irresistible to men, including Clark, whom she set her sights on; Charlotte Sullivan was cast in the role.
 Smallville also introduced the futuristic heroes from the Legion of Super-Heroes.
-Comic book scribe Geoff Johns wrote the episode that featured the Legion of Super-Heroes, and suggested that people familiar with the Legion would recognize them when they appeared on the show, as they had some of the quintessential elements of their comic book counterparts.
-Saturn Girl, Cosmic Boy and Lightning Lad appeared in this episode.
+Comic book scribe Geoff Johns wrote the episode that featured the Legion, and suggested that people familiar with the Legion would recognize them when they appeared on the series, as they had some of the quintessential elements of their comic book counterparts.
+Saturn Girl, Cosmic Boy, and Lightning Lad appeared in this episode.
 In the seventeenth episode, "Hex", Smallville puts its spin on the DC character Zatanna.
 Portrayed by Serinda Swan, Zatanna is a magician who comes to town and grants Chloe a birthday wish that results in Chloe's body transforming into Lois.
-In an interview, writer Bryan Q. Miller explained that he read through archived comics featuring the Zatanna character, but was more influenced by Grant Morrison's writing turn on Seven Soldiers, as well as the television episodes of Batman: The Animated Series and Justice League Unlimited that Zatanna made appearances on.
-Swan won the role of Zatanna after "acing" her audition thanks to the actress recording Zatanna's spells into her iPod and studying them in reverse—to cast a spell Zatanna recites the words in reverse.
+In an interview, writer Bryan Q. Miller explained that he read through archived comics featuring the Zatanna character, but was more influenced by Grant Morrison's writing turn on Seven Soldiers (2005–2006), as well as the television episodes of Batman: The Animated Series (1992–1995) and Justice League Unlimited (2004–2006) that Zatanna made appearances on.
+Swan won the role of Zatanna after "acing" her audition thanks to the actress recording Zatanna's spells into her iPod and studying them in reverse—to cast a spell, Zatanna recites the words in reverse.

-There are two new characters added to the show as series regulars, Tess Mercer and Davis Bloome.
-The name "Tess Mercer" is a homage to two characters from Superman lore, Eve Teschmacher and Mercy Graves.
-As Freeman described her character, Tess Mercer is Lex's handpicked successor; she is "fierce", "fun" and intelligent.
-Tess Mercer's primary goal for this season was finding Lex, which drew her inquisitively to Clark, who she believed would be able to help her.
-Darren Swimmer revealed that Tess develops a romantic interest in Clark as well.
-Davis Bloome would actually be Smallvilles interpretation of Doomsday, the only character to have succeeded at killing Superman.
+There were two new characters added to the series as series regulars, Tess Mercer (Cassidy Freeman) and Davis Bloome (Sam Witwer).
+The name "Tess Mercer" is a homage to two characters from the Superman lore, Eve Teschmacher and Mercy Graves.
+As Freeman described her character, Tess is Lex Luthor's handpicked successor; she is "fierce", "fun" and intelligent.
+Tess's primary goal for this season was finding Lex, which drew her inquisitively to Clark, who she believed would be able to help her.
+Swimmer revealed that Tess develops a romantic interest in Clark as well.
+Davis would actually be Smallvilles interpretation of Doomsday, the only character to have succeeded at killing Superman in the comics.
 In Smallville, Doomsday was represented by a "nice guy" paramedic, who grew up moving from foster home to foster home.
 His storyline was very dark in that the character would uncover horrible truths about himself.
 Witwer explained that over the course of the season, his character would come to resemble that of the comic book counterpart he is based on.
-Brian Peterson explained that the new executive producers were looking for a villainous character that was "as great as Lex", with Michael Rosenbaum's departure, and Doomsday fit what they were looking for.
+Peterson explained that the new executive producers were looking for a villainous character that was "as great as Lex" after Rosenbaum's departure, and Doomsday fit what they were looking for.